-The person may have a rapid and often irregular heart rate.
+The person may have a fast and often irregular heart rate.

-Repeated episodes or untreated episodes can cause kidney failure.
+Repeated or untreated episodes can cause kidney failure.
 Untreated episodes can be fatal.

-Notify both the surgeon and anesthesiologist before having any surgery if:
+If you need surgery, tell both your surgeon and anesthesiologist before surgery if:

 Genetic counseling is recommended for anyone with a family history of myopathy, muscular dystrophy, or malignant hyperthermia.

 Curry SA, Garas M. Malignant hyperthermia.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2015.
 1st ed.
 Philadelphia, PA: Elsevier Mosby; 2014:section I.